MelanieNiu/Improving-Preferential-Market-Access-through-Rules-of-Origin-Firm-Level-Evidence-from-Bangladesh/README.md

 ## Statement on LLM Usage
-Statement on LLM usage: Aspects of the code were written with the help of the autocomplete tool, Chat-GPT3.5.
-Some part of the discussion was written with the help of Chat-GPT3.5 for prompts.
-The entire chat history documented at others/llm/usage.txt.
+Statement on LLM usage: Aspects of the code to generate figures and tables in this analysis were written with the help of the autocomplete tool, Chat-GPT4.0.
+Some part of the discussion section was written with the help of Chat-GPT4.0 for a list of prompts.
+The entire chat history was documented in main folder/others/llm/usage.txt.